 The battle continued.

 We gave him all we could to try and help him to recover.

 In the evening he started talking.
-We gave him an yogurt, he start eating, and after the first spoon he smiled.
+We gave him a yogurt, and he start eating, and after the first spoon he smiled.

 “How nice and tasty it is… I completely forgot what a great feeling it is to eat yogurt.”